JodyMurray/PetFriends/README.md

 - The site was continuously built on google chrome, and once built, it was sucessfully tested on firefox browswer, and safari browser.
 The only issue found on safari was the inability to signin properly, which was resolved after some research on Slack. (mentioned and detailed in fixed bugs section below)

+### **User story testing**
+**User story**

+1: User: Navigation - *As a user I can view a NavBar from every page so that I can navigate easily between pages.* ✅

+2: User: Routing - *As a user I can navigate through pages quickly and easily so that I can view content without page refresh.* ✅

+3: User: Authentication - *As a user I can create a new account so that I can access all the features for signed up users.*
+✅

+3:

 ### **Fixed bugs and solutions**

 - TokenTimestamp wasn't functioning as it should.